equinor/ert/docs/rst/manual/keywords/index.rst

 .. _install_job:
 .. topic:: INSTALL_JOB

-	The INSTALL_JOB keyword is used to learn the enkf application how to run external applications and scripts, i.e. defining a job.
+	The INSTALL_JOB keyword is used to instruct ERT how to run external applications and scripts, i.e. defining a job.
 After a job has been defined with INSTALL_JOB, it can be used with the FORWARD_MODEL keyword.
 For example, if you have a script which generates relative permeability curves